Fossj117/fossj117.github.io/_posts/2024-04-24-prep-for-plurality-reading-group.md

 They also connect with fediverse ecosystem.
 Beth Noveck cite!

+## Part 4 - Freedom

+* Discussion of "rights as a foundation for democracy".
+Why are rights important?
+Danielle Allen" government cannot respond to 'the will of the people' if their will cannot be safely and freely expressed.
+* Presence of rights confer democratic legitimacy
+* Rights are upheld / promoted by institutions at different scales, not just by governments.
+* Rights are sometimes goals / aspirations, rather than fixed realities.
+* Analogy between operating systems and systems of rights -- foundations for things to happen on top of them.
+Two key aspects of this parallel:
+    * Dynamism -- systems of rights have to evolve to meet new challenges.
+    * Rights and relationships
+* Contrast between plurality, libertarianism, technocracy:
+    * Plurality: dynamic, networked, adaptive
+    * Libertarianism: grounded in a rigid and immutible set of rights to individual private property etc.
+    * Technocracy: rooted in notion of "objective", "social welfare"; technocrats view rights as obstacles or encumbrances in pursuit of a desirable social good.
+* Key dimensions:
+    * Identity / personhood
+    * Association
+    * Commercial trust
+    * Property / contract
+    * Access
+* Idea is to construct shraed digital protocols to reflect these different dimensions.
+For the most part, open / non-proprietary (& not controlled by nation states) versions of these protocols do not exist currently.

+### Identity

+* Identity systems are the most fundamental.
+Other notions like voting etc. are built on top of these.
+* Elements of identity systems:
+    * Creation
+    * Access
+    * Linkage
+    * Graph
+    * Recovery
+    * Federation
+* Existing physical government-issue ID systems (birth certificates, certificates of enrollment in public programs like SSN, licenses, national ID cards, passports).
+    * In "an increasingly precarious position"

+#### Break: pg 156

+### 4-2 Association and Plural Publics

+The starting point of this chapter is the idea that collective action / association is central to democracy (per De Tocqueville).

+> Only by facilitating and protecting the capacity to form novel asscoiations with meaningful agency can we hope for freedom, self-government, and diversity.

+What is the impact of the internet on free association?

+* The key point about computers and the internet is that they allow for the emergence of communities of "common interest" rather than just communities of common location.
+* But also internet creates new challenges to free association -- need to be able to protect association context from external surveillance.
+Also, need to be able to establish shared context with more distant people -- who am I talking to?

+Goal is to establish direction for "plural publics".

+Fact 1: importance of "common knowledge" for collective action.

+## Part 5 - Freedom

 ## Discussion Questions

+### Sec 4

+* Why do these protocols need to be outside the control of nation states?
+Aren't a lot of fundamental rights ensured by nation states?

+### Sec 0-3

 * What is the current state of public opinion in relation to digital technology?
 * What is the "right" pace of digital technology adoption in the public sector?